VBog/Bg-forReaders/readme.txt

 == Upgrade Notice ==

-Added option "create files for readers On/Off" for post type "post" as well as "page".
-But for "post" default is "On".
+Added choise of default value for option "create files for readers On/Off" in plugin's settings.